Encoding quantum bits in bound electronic states of a graphene nanotorus: Electronic qubit encoding

+where $\omega = \omega_0 + 12\alpha$.
+We hereafter refer to this Hamiltonian as our \textit{bare Hamiltonian}, which defines the typical properties of our system, such as the qubit energy scale and qubit transition frequency. \revisionRefA{We can use this result to estimate the qubit frequency.
+For instance, consider the parameters given by Fig.~\SubFig{Fig-Anharmonicity}{c}, where the nanotorus has geometry parameters $r=350\AA$ and $R=900\AA$ and a local local magnetic field of $0.45~T$, we can estimate $\omega/2\pi \approx 25.9$~GHz.}

 As an alternative to genuine two-level systems, such as spin and photon polarization qubits, one can exploit the large anharmonicity to induce energy shifts in the upper-excited levels, so the system operates effectively as a two-level system.
 Indeed, when driving the lowest excited state, the probability to gain a second quantum of energy is negligible.
-This scheme is often used in artificial atoms, such as in superconducting qubits~\cite{Krantz:19,Rasmussen:21}.
-In the case of the nanotorus, increasing the external magnetic field $B$ allows one to produce an effective two-level system which spans the subspace $\Scal_{\mathrm{qb}}=\{\ket{l=0,m=0},\ket{l=1,m=0}\}$, with the main quantum number $m\!=\!0$ and $l=\{0,1\}$, see Fig.~\ref{Fig-ElectronicStates}.
+This scheme is often used in artificial atoms, such as in superconducting qubits~\cite{Krantz:19,Rasmussen:21}, systems where the self-Hamiltonian is equivalent to the one of Eq.~\eqref{H_0}.
+In the case of the nanotorus, increasing the external magnetic field $B$ allows one to produce an effective two-level system that spans the subspace $\Scal_{\mathrm{qb}}=\{\ket{l=0,m=0},\ket{l=1,m=0}\}$, with the main quantum number $m\!=\!0$ and $l=\{0,1\}$, see Fig.~\ref{Fig-Scheme}.
 Now assuming that the system only explores the two energy levels of $\Scal_{\mathrm{qb}}$, the bosonic operators $\hat a$ and $\hat a^\dagger$ can be substituted by $\hat{\sigma}_{-}$ and $\hat{\sigma}_{+}$, respectively, the Pauli matrices defined as $\hat{\sigma}_{-}=\ket{l=0,m=0}\bra{l=1,m=0}$ and $\hat{\sigma}_{+}=(\hat{\sigma}_{-})^{\dagger}$.
 The Hamiltonian for the qubit then reads